gmeschii/rwscraper/README.md

 # Champion Reverse Weave Monitor Bot

 A Python bot that monitors eBay and Depop for new Champion reverse weave listings and sends email notifications.
-Perfect for running on a Raspberry Pi with Tailscale for remote access.
+Can run on a Raspberry Pi, cloud platforms, or locally.

 ## Features